Frijol/climate-change/entities/companies.md

 * [Arcadia Energy](http://www.arcadiapower.com/) clean energy supplier servicing all 50 states
 * [Desertec](http://www.desertec.org/): a German GMbH aimed at placing renewable energy harvesting in deserts (otherwise "useless" land)
 * [Ethical Electric](https://ethicalelectric.com/): clean energy supplier based in Georgetown (DC area) servicing the Eastern seaboard
-* [Evervest](http://www.evervest.co/): a company in Boston which uses software modeling to identify the best sites for solar and wind installations [Victor]
+* [Evervest](http://www.evervest.co/): a company in Boston which uses software modeling to identify the best sites for solar and wind installations [Victor] >> Update: acquired by [Ultracapital](http://www.ultracapital.com/)
 * Lucid Energy Technologies: a company that makes a turbine that goes in water pipes to replace water reducers, reclaiming some of the pumping energy [Lovins, 79][Lovins]
 * [TerraPower](http://terrapower.com/): a company in Bellevue committed to sustainability generating energy with a traveling wave reactor
 * [Magenn](http://www.magenn.com/): company selling consumer alternative energy (mostly solar) products